Paco644/PacosModLoader/README.md

 The Pacos Mod Manager is a lightweight BepInEx plugin that helps you load and disable other mods, manage their configurations, and shows an in-game "MODDED" text when active.

+For now mods only update if you restart the game.

 ---

 ## Installation